 - Excellent organizational, written and verbal communication skills

 - Ability to work effectively in a team environment

-- Knowledge of CARES a plus
+- Computer skills and knowledge of CARES a plus

 - Dental Insurance